Front Page: Rail Regulatory Body

 Rail market

-National passenger transport services are operated under public service contracts between the Ministry of Transport and Communications and the VR Group.
-VR also provides rail services with Helsinki's regional transport authority HSL with a new contract that started in June 2021.
-New railway operators wishing to enter the market in parallel to the existing contracts (so-called open access) must notify the Rail Regulatory Body no later than 18 months before the commencement of the operations.
+In Finland, the rail transport market, encompassing both freight and passenger transport, has been opened to competition based on the open access model.
+New operators wishing to enter the market in parallel to the existing contracts (so-called open access) must notify the Finnish Rail Regulatory Body no later than 18 months before the commencement of the operations.
 Any new services must also pass an economic equilibrium test if one is requested by an authorised actor.

 Finland has 5,918 km of state railway, of which 3,359 km is electrified and 2,559 km is not electrified.
 In 2021, 47,437,000 rail kilometres were travelled using the network.
 Of these, freight traffic accounted for 14,689,000 km and passenger traffic for 32,748,000 km.